The-Politico/chartwerk-editor/docs/template-basics.md

           double: { width: 540, height: 250}
         },
     };
-  // Pass the object to a special method on the helper object.
+  // Pass the object to the build method on the helper object.
   var werk = werkHelper.build(initialProps);
 }
 ```